The biggest entertainment stories of 2021 - ExBulletin

 Follow Kimye’s End

-It has been a difficult year for the rapper formerly known as Kanye West who is no longer in a relationship formerly known as Kimye.
-In February, reality TV star Kim Kardashian filed for divorce from rapper Donda, citing irreconcilable differences.
-At a Thanksgiving event in Los Angeles, Kanye, now known as Ye, said he had to go home and admitted to making mistakes during his six-year marriage to Kardashian.
+It’s been a tough year for the rapper formerly known as Kanye West – who is no longer in a relationship formerly known as Kimye.
+In February, reality TV star Kim Kardashian filed for divorce from rapper “Donda”, citing “irreconcilable differences”.
+At a Thanksgiving event in Los Angeles, Kanye, now called Ye, said he needed to “be back home” and admitted to “making mistakes” during his marriage six-year-old with Kardashian.

 Cuomo double trouble